 This is a big one, but one I highly recommend trying once you feel comfortable.
 When picking a city, I vote for one that’s very walkable.
 These usually are more solo traveler-friendly.
 Less time driving around, more time just walking and exploring.
 Think cities like NYC, San Francisco, Chicago or Washington DC.
 There are so many great solo activities to do in these types of cities that you’ll be busy the entire time and won’t even realize you’re not waiting for someone else to get ready or weigh you down.

 For me, I haven’t really done a true solo getaway.
 But I have done many work trips alone, and have visited a city a few days prior to friends arriving.
 There was that one time I did go to Paris solo for 48 hours so I guess that counts.
 But it was so long ago that this is actually on my list to do again.
 Visit a whole new city solo for a long weekend.
-Also, a beach getaway is also glorious.
+Also, a beach getaway is a glorious idea.
 Read books, lounge on a beach chair and take afternoon naps.
 This may be what I do for my January birthday next year.

 Eat At A Restaurant